Scifabric/pybossa/doc/user/create-application.rst

 fields are the names used for naming the application (short_name will be the slug name of the application).
 Finally, the *hidden* field is a bool flag to hide the application for users but not for the creator.

+The **Thumbnail** is a field that you can use to include a nice icon for the application.
+Flickr Person Finder uses as a thumbnail a cropped version (100x100 pixels) of a `Flickr photo from Sean McGrath (license CC BY 2.0)
+<http://www.flickr.com/photos/mcgraths/3289448299/>`_.
+If you decide to not
+include a thumbnail, PyBossa will render for you a grey icon of 100x100 pixels.

 The **Task Presenter** is usually a template of HTML+JS that will present the tasks to the users, and save the answers in the database.
 The `Flickr Person demo